-San Antonio celebrates its Tricentennial birthday this year.
-The Texas Butterfly Ranch is working with our favorite community collaborators to plant 300 pollinator habitats in honor of the Alamo City’s 300th birthday–300for300.
+In 2018, San Antonio celebrated its Tricentennial birthday.
+To mark the occasion the Texas Butterfly Ranch worked with community collaborators to launch an initiative to plant 300 pollinator habitats in honor of the Alamo City’s 300th birthday.
+We called it 300for300.

 Why?
 Because the butterflies, bees, bats and birds that make one of every three bites of our food possible are under siege.
 Habitat loss, pesticide abuse, and climate change are creating a wicked storm of obstacles that prevent them from thriving.

-Also, our Mayor Ron Nirenberg pledged to execute a community wide pollinator garden initiative when he recommitted to the National Wildlife Federation’s Mayor’s Monarch Pledge last fall.
-And we feel obliged to help him live up to his words.
+Also, our Mayor Ron Nirenberg had pledged to execute a community wide pollinator garden initiative when he recommitted to the National Wildlife Federation’s Mayor’s Monarch Pledge in 2017.
+And we felt obliged to help him live up to his words.